flooji/IOTA-SC-tracking/README.md

 **Prerequisites**

 - [NodeJS](https://nodejs.org/en/) installed
-- Developer account on [remote.it](https://remote.it/) to connect this app to your Raspberry Pi.
+- Developer account on [remote.it](https://remote.it/) to connect this app to your Raspberry Pi
+- [Firebase hosting](https://firebase.google.com/docs/hosting/quickstart) to host your app

 **Installation**